Searching for Gluino LSP at the LHC: Strategy for the Scanning

 Charginos have been searched at LEP with the result of a lower limit on the lightest chargino mass of 103.5 GeV in RPC MSSM, assuming universal gaugino and sfermion masses at the GUT scale and electron sneutrino mass larger than 300 GeV~\cite{wg1}.
 This limit is affected if the mass difference between chargino and neutralino is small, and the lower bound turns out to be in this case 92 GeV~\cite{wg2}.
 LHC limits can be stronger but for very specific mass relations~\cite{ATLAS:2019lff,CMS:2018xqw,ATLAS:2017qwn,CMS:2018yan}.
 Although in the $\mn$ there is RPV and therefore these constraints do not apply automatically, we usually choose in our analyses of the model the conservative limit of $m_{\widetilde \chi^\pm_1} > 92 \gev$.
 However, since in this work we are analysing the gluino as the LSP, the chargino mass is always well above the mentioned bound.

 \item Electroweak precision measurements\\ There have been recently several improvements in EW measurements such as $M_W$, $g-2$, $S, T, U$, etc. (see e.g. Refs.~\cite{Heinemeyer:2006px,Chakraborti:2022vds,Cho:2011rk}).
 Thus, the confrontation of the theory predictions and experimental results might be timely for SUSY models.
-We do not impose them in our scans, however, as we will see in Sec.~\ref{sec:results}, in our framework electroweak precision measurements are not given significant contributions.
-This is because the SUSY mass spectrum turns out to be above 2.6 TeV, where the latter value is the lower bound that we obtain for the mass of the gluino LSP satisfying the LHC constraints in Sec.~\ref{sec:results}.
+However, we do not impose them in our scans, because in our framework electroweak precision measurements are not given significant contributions.
+This is because, as we will see in Sec.~\ref{sec:results}, the SUSY mass spectrum turns out to be above 2.6 TeV, where the latter value is the lower bound that we obtain for the mass of the gluino LSP satisfying the LHC constraints.
+Furthermore, the masses of the neutralinos must be larger than the mass of the gluino, implying large $\mu$-term and Majorana masses, which in turn implies large masses for the Higgses (except the SM-like one), well above the gluino mass.

 \end{itemize}